EspressoSystems/espresso-sequencer/README.md

 The sequencer will distribute a HotShot configuration to all the nodes which connect to it, which specifies consensus parameters like view timers.
 There is a default config, but you can override any parameters you want by passing additional options to the `orchestrator` executable.
 Run `target/release/orchestrator --help` to see a list of available options.
-Next, you must two `web-server` instances, which are necessary to facillate consensus.
-One web server is for data availability, while the other actually coordinates consensus among sequencer nodes.
+Next, you must launch two `web-server` instances, which are necessary to facilitate consensus.
+One web server is for data availability, while the other coordinates consensus among sequencer nodes.
 Pick a `$DA_PORT` and a `$CONSENSUS_PORT` and run:
 ```bash
 target/release/web-server -p $DA_PORT
 target/release/web-server -p $CONSENSUS_PORT